 Etiquette dictates sending a funeral gift when a person dies.
-Traditionally, this is a floral arrangement for the memorial service, church or cemetery.
+Traditionally, this is a floral arrangement for the memorial service, church, or cemetery.
 However, flowers often get left behind or die within a few days.
-Consequently, you may want to consider a gift that is not only more meaningful than flowers, but will serve as a reminder of the deceased for years to come.
+Consequently, you may want to consider a funeral gift instead of flowers that is not only more meaningful than a floral arrangements, but will serve as a reminder of the deceased for years to come.

 Personalized mementos can help memorialize a loved one and give the family something to hold onto during their time of grieving.

 Whether a bracelet, necklace, money clip or another piece, remembrance jewelry is a way for family members to keep their loved ones close.
 The gift can be something as simple as a bracelet with the deceased's name etched on it.

 For a more personal touch, a phrase in the deceased's handwriting, a footprint or handprint can be turned into a one-of-a-kind piece of jewelry.
 You can also give a gift certificate so the family can select the perfect piece.

 A memory blanket is another way for the family to keep their loved one close.
 Choose a simple design that includes only an epithet, the deceased's name, and dates of birth and death, or create a throw with one or more pictures of the deceased for a unique gift the family will treasure.